Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

-which also lies in the range of error of our result.
-We would like to point out that there are many non-planar integrals each taking the value of several $100 \sim 1000$ at the $\epsilon^{-1}$ order, and these large numbers cancel nicely to reproduce the small number which matches with \eqref{eq:npirepm1}:
+We would like to point out further the contributing integrals cancel delicately to get the correct IR structure.
+Take the $\epsilon^{-1}$ order as an example: there are dozens of (non-planar) integrals to consider, each of which takes a value of several $100 \sim 1000$ at the $\epsilon^{-1}$ order; a delicate cancellation is required to reproduce the small number in \eqref{eq:npirepm1-num}.